-We perform an outer search to identify the number of components within each mixture model as described in Section 5.
+For every data set and every model class, we perform an outer search to identify the number of components within each mixture model as described in Section 5.
 In particular, we first learn a two-component model (one Gaussian and one noise component), and then increase by one the number of Gaussian mixture components until the model score is clearly decreasing.
 We choose the best number of components using the Cheeseman-Stutz criterion.
-Then, we measure the predictive ability of the chosen model \mathbf{s} using the logarithmic scoring rule of Good (1952):
+Then, we measure the predictive ability of the chosen model s using the logarithmic scoring rule of Good (1952):

 When learning MDAG/n models, we use the $((EM)^{10}E_cS^M)^$ search schedule; and when learning MDIAG/n and MFULL/n models, we run the EM algorithm to convergence.
-In all experiments, we deem EM to have converged when the the ratio of the change in log likelihood from the proceeding step and the change in log likelihood from the initialization falls below 10^{-6} .
-We initialize structure and parameters for our search procedures as described in Section 5 with equivalent sample sizes equal to 200.
+In all experiments, we deem EM to have converged when the relative change in log likelihood of the model falls below 10^{-6} .
+We initialize structure and parameters for our search procedures as described in Section 5 with with equivalent sample sizes equal to 200.